Separating the ObamaCare Facts from the ObamaCare Myths 2014 and Beyond

 ObamaCare Myth: The ObamaCare Website Doesn’t Work

-Since December 20th, 2013 the number of Americans reporting issues with the site has decreased dramatically and over a million Americans enrolled in a new private insurance plan that would start by January 1st, 2014.
+Since December 20th, 2013 the number of Americans reporting issues with the site has decreased dramatically, and over a million Americans enrolled in a new private insurance plan that started January 1st, 2014.
 By December of 2014 over 9 million Americans used the marketplace to enroll in a plan.
 As of 2015 almost 12 million had Marketplace coverage.